ECE 110 - Introduction to Electronics

 - Voltage-controlled pulse-width modulation

 All course materials are available via the Internet.
-Homework problems are computer graded.
+Homework problems are primarily computer graded but often some subset are hand graded through a scanned submission on GradeScope.
 All exams given at the Computer-Based Testing Facility (CBTF).
 Students must be able to use a Web browser and have adequate access to the Internet.
 Course provides some basic aspects of scientific computing for data analysis and physical computing for hardware interaction.

-Short lab reports are due for each of the 9 weekly procedural labs, plus a project proposal and final report.
-Additionally, a minimum of 10 exploratory modules must be submitted for full laboratory credit.
-These modules are self-selected by the students from a much larger set based on self-interest.
+Short lab reports are due for each of the approximate 9 weekly procedural labs, plus a project proposal and final report.

 Thirteen weekly lab meetings lead students from breadboard basics through electronic design.

-All labs are designed with “breakout” sessions at the beginning and end to build community within the student body (3, 5).
+All labs are designed with team collaboration elements to build community within the student body (3, 5).
 The students work in pairs and generate reports for grading (3).
-The lab periods also include self-selected modules that aid in solidifying principles in electronics (1), aspects of professional behavior and ethics (4), analysis and interpretation of electronic solutions (6), and exploration beyond the standard course material (7).
+The lab also includes self-selected modules that aid in solidifying principles in electronics (1), aspects of professional behavior and ethics (4), analysis and interpretation of electronic solutions (6), and exploration beyond the standard course material (7).

 By the end of lab 2, students will know how to use basic DC equipment to build and measure circuits with batteries, power sources, motors, and resistive networks (1).
 They begin to apply simple circuit models for batteries and motors (6).